ScratchyPDX/applied-programming-encrypt-decrypt-frontend/README.md

 - Instead of including the Crypto class library directly in the project, further steps would import the Crypto library from NuGet.

 - I'm not a UI/UX designer, so involving someone who is more skilled in this area would be nice.
 While the application is functional, it might not be layed out in the most user-friendly configuration.

+- Clean-up leftover reference to "MauiApp1" that was included when the project was first created.
+These references do not effect the app's function, however.